Apple's quarterly report leaves iPhone uncertainty

 Apple lost a quarter of its value in the 12 months following June 2015 as its double-digit revenue growth shrank and was replaced by double-digit declines.

-But the stock since has since rebounded more than 70 percent to record highs, fueled by optimism about Apple’s iPhone X and expectations of a “supercycle” of customers replacing older phones.
+But the stock since has since rebounded more than 70 percent to record highs, fuelled by optimism about Apple’s iPhone X and expectations of a “supercycle” of customers replacing older phones.

 Reporting by Noel Randewich; Editing by Bill Rigby